A semi-parametric dynamic conditional correlation framework for risk forecasting: Statistical framework

 The analytical expressions for portfolio VaR and ES provided in Equation (\ref{e:modvar_es_1}) make evident that the VaR and ES dynamics are driven by those of the conditional variance and covariance matrix $H_t$.
 In this section we describe a semi-parametric framework for assessing the impact that conditional correlations among portfolio components and their individual volatilities have on portfolio risk forecasts.

 The dynamics of $H_t$ can be modelled using a wide range of specifications from the MGARCH literature.
-Without any loss of generality, due to its flexibility and widespread diffusion among practitioners, our proposed modelling approach builds on the DCC model of \cite{engle2002dynamic} and shares the same volatility and correlation dynamics.
+Without any loss of generality, due to its flexibility and widespread diffusion among practitioners, our proposed modeling approach builds on the DCC model of \cite{engle2002dynamic} and shares the same volatility and correlation dynamics.
 However, compared to the standard DCC, our framework incorporates an additional step related to the specification of portfolio VaR and ES.

-We refer to the proposed model as a marginalized semi-parametric DCC-AL model.
-We call it \emph{marginalized} since the risk model is fitted to the time series of univariate portfolio returns $r_t(\mathbf{w})$, for a predefined choice of portfolio weights.

-The \emph{semi-parametric} nature of the model derives from the fact that, as it will be later discussed in Section \ref{estimation_section}, its coefficients are fitted minimizing a jointly consistent loss for $Q_t$ and $\text{ES}_t$ without assuming the parametric family of the conditional distribution of returns.
-In particular, we use the negative of the AL log-likelihood in Equation (\ref{e:es_var_likelihood}) as the loss function.
+In particular, the risk model is fitted to the time series of univariate portfolio returns $r_t(\mathbf{w})$, for a given set of portfolio weights $\mathbf{w}$.
+The \emph{semi-parametric} nature of the model derives from the fact that, as it will be later discussed in Section \ref{estimation_section}, its coefficients are fitted minimizing a jointly consistent loss for $Q_t$ and $\text{ES}_t$, e.g., AL (Equation (\ref{e:es_var_likelihood})) or FZ0 (Equation (\ref{e:fz0_loss_original})), without assuming the parametric distribution of returns.

 Under the DCC specification, the conditional variance and covariance matrix $H_t$ is decomposed as:

 where $D_t$ is a $(n \times n)$ diagonal matrix such that its i-th diagonal element is $D_{t,ii}=h_{t,i}$, with $h^2_{t,i}=\mathbb{V}(r_{t,i}|\mathcal{I}_{t-1})$.